-A community engagement strategy has been developed for the PSCMP which outlines the approach for structured and meaningful engagement with stakeholders and local communities.
-A key engagement mechanism for the planning process will be the establishment of the Community Reference Committee (CRC) and Sector Advisory Groups (SAGs).
+A community engagement strategy has been developed for the review of Marmion Marine Park which outlines the approach for structured and meaningful engagement with stakeholders and local communities.
+A key engagement mechanism for the planning process is the establishment of a Community Reference Committee (CRC) and Sector Advisory Groups (SAGs).